Covariant Hamiltonian Field Theory: Examples of canonical transformations in covariant Hamiltonian field theory

+then this set of infinitesimal transformation rules actually defines a \emph{canonical} transformation.
+We thus have

+Thus, the divergence of the $g^{\mu}(\bx)$ must vanish in order for the transformation~(\ref{gl1}) to be \emph{canonical}, and hence to preserve the action integral~(\ref{varprinzip}).
+The $g^{\mu}(\bx)$ then define a conserved four-current vector, commonly referred to as \emph{Noether current} $j^{\mu} (x)$,

 This is the generalized Noether theorem of classical field theory in the Hamiltonian formulation.
-The theorem thus consists of the continuity equation that emerges if we relate the characteristic function $g_{\alpha}^{\mu}$ of~(\ref{gen-infini}) with the change of the Lagrangian density $\LC$ that is induced by the infinitesimal canonical transformation~(\ref{gen-infini}).
-If we apply an infinitesimal canonical transformation with characteristic function $g_{\alpha}^{\mu}$ to a given Hamiltonian system $\HC$, then the related change $\delta\LC$ of the Lagrangian density $\LC$ is determined by functions $f_{\alpha}^{\beta}$.
-For the four vectors of the $4$-current densities $\bj_{\alpha}$ (``Noether currents'')
+To summarize, the theorem thus states that the characteristic function $g^{\mu}$ in the generating function~(\ref{gen-infini}) must have zero divergence, $\partial g^{\alpha}/\partial x^{\alpha}=0$, in order for the subsequent infinitesimal transformation~(\ref{gl1}) to be canonical and hence to preserve the action integral~(\ref{varprinzip}).
+In contrast to the usual derivation of this theorem in the Lagrangian formalism, we are not restricted to point transformations as the $g^{\mu}$ may represent any divergence-free four-vector function of the canonical variables.